 The Economic Development Unit (EDU) continues to work with social enterprises providing information and support as Team 11 was unsuccessful in its bid to enter the A-League in 2019-20. required, as well as reaching out to advise of training and development opportunities offered by Council, including through South East Business Networks (SEBN).
 A review of existing offerings to social enterprises across GDB will be explored and consolidated to provide a unified approach in coming months.
-Finalise bid for A-League team in the South-East and progress the development of a stadium proposal Deliver a development program for social enterprises Support, promote and facilitate local social enterprises
+Sum Finalise bid for A-League team in the South-East and progress the development of a stadium proposal Deliver a development program for social enterprises A city where business and community work together Actio Support, promote and facilitate local social enterprises